ClusterCockpit/cc-metric-collector/internal/metricRouter/README.md

 # CC Metric Router

-The CCMetric router sits in between the collectors and the sinks and can be used to add and remove tags to/from traversing [CCMetrics](../ccMetric/README.md).
+The CCMetric router sits in between the collectors and the sinks and can be used to add and remove tags to/from traversing [CCMessages](https://pkg.go.dev/github.com/ClusterCockpit/cc-energy-manager@v0.0.0-20240919152819-92a17f2da4f7/pkg/cc-message.

 # Configuration

+**Note**: Use the [message processor configuration](../../pkg/messageProcessor/README.md) with option `process_messages`.

 ```json
 {